Where to Join the Pickleball Craze in Dallas-Fort Worth

 McLeland Tennis Center

-In Fort Worth, this local tennis center offers Open Play for pickleball (free for members and $5 for non-members) on Mondays and Wednesdays from 10:30 am to 1 pm, and Tuesdays and Fridays from 6:30 pm to 9 pm.
+In Fort Worth, this local tennis center offers Open Play for pickleball (free for members and $5 for non-members outdoors), leagues, lessons, and more.

 The Courts McKinney

-This McKinney tennis center also offers Open Play on weekends from 6 pm to 9 pm for the same price.
+This McKinney tennis center also offers Open Play, drills, and the ability to reserve a court indoors or outdoors.

 Fretz Tennis Center

-Head to North Dallas to play on one of Fretz’s three pickleball courts, available for Open Play on Tuesday through Friday afternoons (3:15 pm to 6 pm).
-The price is $5 for non-members.
+Head to North Dallas to play on one of Fretz’s 12 pickleball courts, available for Open Play, leagues, and drills.

 Play and Eat/Drink